J&J pauses COVID-19 vaccine trials due to unexplained illness in participant

 J&J, which reports quarterly financial results on Tuesday morning, said that such pauses are normal in big trials, which can include tens of thousands of people.
 It said the “study pause” in giving doses of the vaccine candidate was different from a “regulatory hold” required by health authorities.
 The current case is a pause.

-However, J&J's move follows a similar one by AstraZeneca Plc.
-In September, AstraZeneca AZN.L paused late-stage trials of its experimental coronavirus vaccine, developed with the University of Oxford, due to an unexplained illness in a UK study participant.
+However, J&J’s move follows a similar one by AstraZeneca.
+In September, the British group paused late-stage trials of its experimental coronavirus vaccine, developed with the University of Oxford, due to an unexplained illness in a British study participant.

+Both candidates are based on a so-called adenovirus, a harmless modified virus that instructs human cells to produce vaccine proteins, and both are part of the U.S. government’s Operation Warp Speed programme to support vaccine development.

+“This could be a second case of adenoviral vaccine to spur safety concerns,” said Bryan Garnier analyst Olga Smolentseva.

 Dr. William Schaffner, a professor of infectious diseases at the Vanderbilt University School of Medicine, said by email that “Everybody is on the alert because of what happened with AstraZeneca,” adding that it could take a week to gather information.